ppak10/additive-manufacturing/README.md

 ```bash
 am mcp install
 ```

-- If updating, you will need to remove the previously existing mcp tools
+- If updating, you will need to remove the previously existing MCP tools
 ```bash
 claude mcp remove am
 ```
 #### Example
 An example implementation can be found [here](https://github.com/ppak10/additive-manufacturing-agent)